 This sixteen-week course is organized into five units of study.
 In every unit, you will complete multiple laboratory assignments.
-The labs provide hands-on learning opportunities in each topic of study.
+The labs and practical activities provide hands-on learning opportunities in each topic of study.

 There will be a total of 3 proctored and timed physiology unit exams, 2 timed histology practical exams which are not proctored, and a proctored and timed Final Exam.